Mun-Min/Java_OOP/Projects_01/Fahrenheit_to_Kelvin/README.md

 * Use parameter variables in a method body
 * Write a return statement
 * Use math operators to construct an expression

-* Problem Description and Given Info
+### Problem Description and Given Info

-### Write a public static method named FahrenheitToKelvin
+Write a public static method named FahrenheitToKelvin:

 * FahrenheitToKelvin will take a single argument of type double and will return a double.
 * When called, and passed a temperature value (in Fahrenheit), this method must compute and return the Kelvin temperature equivalent.